Definition & Symptoms

-Administering ultrasound guided joint, tendon, muscle and cartilage injections, is a non-invasive, non-ionizing interventional pain management modality that’s gaining popularity.
+Administering ultrasound guided joint injections is a non-invasive, non-ionizing interventional pain management modality thats gaining popularity.
 The option provides direct visualization of soft tissues while offering real-time needle advancements without the risks of radiation.
-Doctors can diagnose soft tissue areas impacted by pain as they are administering steroid, platelet rich plasma, and stem cell injections.
+Doctors can diagnose soft tissue areas impacted by pain as they are administering cortisone injections.
 This diagnostic ability allows the provider to target the pain with greater precision.
-Ultrasound guided joint, tendon, muscle and cartilage injections offer an easier and more effective way to free patients from pain.
+Ultrasound guided joint injections offer an easier and more effective way to free patients from pain.

-*Treatment options range from less invasive procedures such as Platelet Rich Plasma Injections, to more complex procedures such as Kyphoplasty, Percutaneous Disc Decompression, Spinal Cord Stimulators, and Programmable drug delivery system therapy.
+* Treatment plans range from less invasive procedures such as Platelet Rich Plasma Injections to more complex procedures such as Kyphoplasty, MILD procedure, Percutaneous Disc Decompression, Spinal Cord Stimulators, and Programmable Medication Pump Implants.
 Contact us today to schedule an appointment.

 Epidural Steroid Injections

 Epidural steroid injection is a technique in which corticosteroids and a local anesthetic are injected into the epidural space around the spinal cord in an effort to improve spinal stenosis, spinal disc herniation, or both.
 It is of unclear benefit with a rare rate of major side effects.....

 A nerve root injection assists in determining which nerve root is responsible for your leg or arm pain and may be used in an attempt to decrease the pain from an inflamed nerve...